Robin Scott investigates how to find affordable rough shooting

 Deerstalking aside, it’s hunting with a gun at its best where fieldcraft, not a beating line, is needed to put a bird in the bag.
-Then again is it, as we might like to think, cheaper per bird than the driven variety?

 “Some keepers see walked-up days as a bit of a nuisance, taking up a lot of their time for not much gain. others, though, seem to enjoy the relaxed atmosphere.

 When I ask if he has any pet hates, Neil responds: “being charged for every bird over the bag with the agent conveniently forgetting that the bag hadn’t been achieved in the preceding three years!”